dilshadmustafa/myshop-mern/README.md

 > **Multiple Back-end Database Options:**

 The code can be ported to various database back-end options like Postgres, MySQL, CockroachDB, Firebase and Supabase.
-An example connection pool implementation is provided for CockroachDB.
+An example connection pool implementation is provided for CockroachDB which is pgwire compatible with Postgres database.

-**PostgreSQL/CockroachDB Connection Pool crdbpool.js**
+**Postgres/CockroachDB Connection Pool crdbpool.js**

 ```
 require('dotenv').config();